srujankumar200/Bullet-Card/README.md

 Bullet Card:
 Comprehensive study of a company sales and analyse the strategy to improve it's sales

-In this short assignment of mine I have covered the topic’s like *1 – data(collection/pattern)
+In this short assignment of mine I have covered the topic’s like:
+*1 – data(collection/pattern)
 *2 – data preparation (cleaning and formatting)
 *3 – handling null value’s